kamil-sita/cpp-roguelike/README.md

 ## Gameplay:

-Player's objective is to defeat as many levels as they can.
-Each new level starts after enemies from previous level were defeated.
+Player's objective is to beat as many levels as they can.
+Each new level starts after enemies from previous level are defeated.

 Enemies receive damage by either bullet damage or by touching toxic water.
 Both actions also slow them.